nullt3r/jfscan/README.md

 * It works in stdin/stdout mode, allowing you to stream results to/from other tools.
 * Auto-adjusts a packet rate for masscan so you don't have to (disable it by --disable-auto-rate).
 * Produces a standard Nmap XML report.
+* Fully supports IPv6.
+* Supports scope control, only targets defined in scope will be scanned.

 The JFScan (Just Fu*king Scan) is a wrapper around a super-fast port scanner Masscan.
 It's designed to simplify work when scanning for open ports on targets in a variety of formats.
 The JFScan accepts a target in the following forms: URL, domain, or IP (including CIDR).
 You can specify a file with targets using argument or use stdin.